fagan2888/Cluster-Analysis/README.md

 **Measuring Cluster Quality**

 Once, we have finalised the optimum number of clusters by Elbow method.
 Dimensional reduction technique (Principal Component Analysis) is used to visualise the unique clusters in 2 dimensional space.
-Goodness of clustering is evaluated by considering how well the clusters are separated and how compact the cluster are, e.g., levenshtein distance between the centroid and their points in the individual distance
+Goodness of clustering is evaluated by considering how well the clusters are separated and how compact the cluster are, e.g., Euclidean distance between the centroid and their points in the individual distance